zhangwwpeng/cool-chunk.nvim/docs/en/indent.md

 `enable` is used to control whether enable hl_indent, if set it to false, its usercmd and autocmd will not set, so it will not work

 `notify` is used to control whether notify when some situation(like disable indent mod double time)

-`use_treesitter` is a boolean value, if set it to true, this mod will judge indent by using treesitter

 `chars` is used to configure what char to render the indent line, it is a table contains many char, like this